ccano/cc2223/session7/README.md

 This will stop the FaaS service.

+### The CLI
+The CLI for OpenFaaS (`faas-cli`) is written in Golang and acts as an HTTP client to the OpenFaaS Gateway component.

+You can get a complete list of commands with `faas-cli --help`.

+Search and deploy pre-made functions from the Function Store or find a function template for your specific language:

+- `faas-cli store list/deploy`
+- `faas-cli template store list/pull`

+Create, build, and publish a function followed by deploying it to your cluster:

+- `faas-cli new`
+- `faas-cli build`
+- `faas-cli push`
+- `faas-cli deploy`

+List, inspect, invoke, and troubleshoot your functions:

+- `faas-cli list`
+- `faas-cli describe`
+- `faas-cli invoke`
+- `faas-cli logs`

+Authenticate to the CLI, and create secrets for your functions:

+- `faas-cli login`
+- `faas-cli secret`

+For each command, you can get more information with `faas-cli COMMAND --help` to see example usage and the various flags that are allowed.
+You can also find help for some of the commands in the OpenFaaS documentation.

 ### Code samples

 You can generate new functions using the `faas-cli` and built-in templates or use any binary for Windows or Linux in a container.

 Official templates exist for many popular languages and are easily extensible with Dockerfiles.
-Explore these options with  `faas-cli`.
-These are some of the available function templates for different programming languages (the repo id is specified in each function).
+Explore these options with `faas-cli store` and `faas-cli template store`.
+These are some of the available function templates for different programming languages (the repo id is specified in each function):

 * Node.js (`node12`) example: